How to Rent a House in Goa

 Once you arrive find a cheap guest house for a couple of days and hire a bike to scout out the area.
 Ask around to find a cheap guesthouse or if you want to book in advance Booking.com has the cheapest rates.
 Once you find an area that you like look for the little ‘house to rent’ signs and ask around in the shops and restaurants and check out a couple of places before you make any commitments.
 If you work online or need the internet it can be hard to find somewhere with a decent connection in Goa – read this first about the difficulties of being a digital nomad in Goa.

 Usually you can find a short term, casual, verbal arrangements – no contracts to sign, just check the place out, give a copy of your passport and fill out a registration form like you would do when checking into a hotel in India and pay the agreed price a month up front.
-We don’t pay any extra bills either, they are included in the rent.
+I’ve never paid extra for bills either, they are included in the rent, but each landlord might have slightly different ‘rules’.
+Its very hard for foreigners to legally buy property in India so I’m not even going to go into that.

 Cost of Accommodation in Goa